 Special disability trusts (SDT) are established to provide stable and ongoing care and accommodation for a family member with a severe condition or disability.
 For example, an individual with chronic Alzheimer’s disease or dementia may establish a special disability trust and use the trust income to pay for aspects related to care (like therapy, certain meals, mobility, aids, accommodation, etc.).

-To create an SDT, the family member that is the beneficiary needs to meet the legal definition of a ‘severe disability’.
-Services Australia will assess the severity in these cases and validate whether the beneficiary is eligible for an SDT.
-Additionally, SDTs carry tax benefits and other financial advantages, compared to different types, like family trusts.
+To create an SDT, the family member who is the beneficiary needs to meet the legal definition of a ‘severe disability’.
+Services Australia will assess the severity of these cases and validate whether the beneficiary is eligible for an SDT.
+Additionally, SDTs carry tax benefits and other financial advantages compared to different types, like family trusts.

 5. Charitable Trust